Jews and Aborigines

 of support for Aboriginals in the 1960's, in which Australian Jews

 played a notable part.
-One intriguing aside was the running of a children's club, the Nulla Nullas,
+One intriguing aside was the

 at the Wallaga Lake Aboriginal Reserve circa 1965, by the Canberra-based